seaboyz/You-Dont-Know-JS/scope-closures/apA.md

 In the context of our discussion, either DI or IoC could work as an alternative label for a *synchronous callback*.

 But I have a different suggestion.
 Let's refer to (the functions formerly known as) *synchronous callbacks*, as *inter-invoked functions* (IIFs).
 Yes, exactly, I'm playing off IIFEs.
-These kinds of functions are *inter-invoked*, meaning: another entity invokes them, as opposed to IIFEs, which invoke themselves immediately.
+These kinds of functions are ***inter-invoked*, meaning: another entity invokes them, as opposed to IIFEs, which invoke themselves immediately***.

 What's the relationship between an *asynchronous callback* and an IIF?
 An *asynchronous callback* is an IIF that's invoked asynchronously instead of synchronously.